 Until I started planning my trip to Myanmar, I’d never heard of Bagan.
 With almost no knowledge of the country, I’d put Myanmar right at the top of my wishlist – simply because rumours were rife that it was fabulously photogenic and I rather fancied the idea of going somewhere that few of my friends had been before me.

-So I booked a group tour, safe in the knowledge that all the tour companies cover more or less the same ‘highlights’, and I would get to see the best bits of the country.
+Although lots of people choose to go backpacking in Myanmar I decided to book a group tour because I figured that would be the easiest way to ensure I would get to see all the best bits of the country in an efficient and organised way.
 I wasn’t disappointed.
 Myanmar is just as unspoiled and photogenic as the rumours made out, and Bagan is possibly the most beautiful place of all.

 History of Bagan, Myanmar